 Fey heaps credit on the show’s cast, especially Alec Baldwin

-Tina Fey gives a ton of credit to Alec Baldwin, who played GE executive Jack Donaghy, for the show having any success whatsoever.
+Fey gives a ton of credit to Alec Baldwin, who played GE executive Jack Donaghy, for the show having any success.

-“Shooting a scene with Alec Baldwin,” O’Brien said, he would walk “away from that thinking, ‘I’m not an actor.'”
+When shooting a scene with Baldwin, O’Brien said he would walk “away from that thinking, ‘I’m not an actor.'”

 “Every day of my seven years with Alec Baldwin,” Fey replied.
-The 30 Rock showrunner says the series couldn’t have gone anywhere without Baldwin attached.
+The 30 Rock showrunner said the series couldn’t have gone anywhere without Baldwin attached.

 “Thank god we had Alec,” she said.
-“If we didn’t have Alec,” she said the network told her they were “not even picking up this pilot.”
+“If we didn’t have Alec,” she said the network it was “not even picking up this pilot.”
 He also gave Fey a master class in acting just by being on the show.